DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Related Work

 \subsection{Comparison to the Conference Version}

-A preliminary version of this paper was previously introduced in \cite{ye2022deepsolo}.
-Building upon it, our current study expands significantly, incorporating three major improvements. \begin{enumerate} \item We investigate the performance of DeepSolo on Chinese scene text, characterized by more complex font structures and a larger character set compared to English.
-DeepSolo delivers SOTA 1-NED result on ICDAR 2019 ReCTS \cite{zhang2019icdar}, outperforming previous SOTA \cite{9960802} which leverages language modeling Transformer recognizer.
-It demonstrates the inherent simplicity and remarkable extensibility of DeepSolo in tackling challenging language scenes. \item We extend DeepSolo to a new baseline model dubbed DeepSolo++ for multilingual text spotting.
-It simplifies the multilingual text spotting pipeline (Fig.~\ref{fig:1}(a) \vs Fig.~\ref{fig:1}(d)) and achieves better performance with a simpler training pipeline on ICDAR 2019 MLT \cite{nayef2019icdar2019} and ICDAR 2017 MLT \cite{nayef2017icdar2017}.
+A preliminary version of this work was presented in \citep{ye2022deepsolo}, where a monolingual text spotter (DeepSolo) was introduced.
+Our current study expands significantly, incorporating three major improvements. \begin{enumerate} \item We investigate the performance of DeepSolo on Chinese scene text, characterized by more complex font structures and a larger character set.
+DeepSolo delivers SOTA 1-NED result on ICDAR 2019 ReCTS \citep{zhang2019icdar}.
+It demonstrates the inherent simplicity and remarkable extensibility of DeepSolo in tackling challenging language scenes. \item We propose a new baseline model dubbed DeepSolo++ for multilingual text spotting which involves an extra script identification task.
+DeepSolo++ simplifies the multilingual text spotting pipeline (Fig.~\ref{fig:1}(a) \vs ~Fig.~\ref{fig:1}(d)) and achieves better performance with a simpler training pipeline on the benchmarks \citep{nayef2017icdar2017,nayef2019icdar2019}.
 It validates the extensibility of our method on a new task. \item Additional experiment results, encompassing the effectiveness of DeepSolo on dense and long scene text, its robustness in handling highly rotated instances, and other relevant factors, are presented.
 Moreover, comprehensive ablation studies, in-depth analyses, and supplementary visualization results are provided to augment the research findings. \end{enumerate}